taskcontrols/py-taskcontrol/README.md

 ##### Version:

-    In Development Version: 1.3.0b1 (functional - production ready with plugin and concurrency support, with demos) Current Version: 1.3.0b0 (functional - production ready with most planned features with MVP, with demos) Previous Version: 1.2.5 (functional - production ready with most planned features with MVP, with demos) Previous Version: 1.1.2 (functional - production ready minor issues) Previous Version: 1.1.0/1.1.1 (functional - not production ready - minor bug.
+    In Development Version: 1.3.0b2 (functional - production ready with plugin and concurrency support, with demos) Current Version: 1.3.0b1 (functional - production ready with plugin and concurrency support, with demos) Previous Version: 1.3.0b0 (functional - production ready with most planned features with MVP, with demos) Previous Version: 1.2.5 (functional - production ready with most planned features with MVP, with demos) Previous Version: 1.1.2 (functional - production ready minor issues) Previous Version: 1.1.0/1.1.1 (functional - not production ready - minor bug.
 Please upgrade to v1.1.2)